Gilbert Stuart Birthplace

 The Gilbert Stuart Birthplace and Museum is located in Saunderstown, Rhode Island.
-Gilbert Stuart was born on December 3, 1755, in the colonial-era house located on the property, becoming a famous American portraitist of the 18th and 19th centuries.
-The museum consists of the 1750 house in which Stuart was born, an operational snuff mill, an operational grist mill, a mill pond, streams, a fish ladder, nature trails, an herb garden, and a welcome center and art gallery.
+Gilbert Stuart, who was born on December 3, 1755, in the colonial-era house located on the property, became a famous American portraitist of the 18th and 19th centuries.
+The museum consists of the 1751 house in which Stuart was born, an operational snuff mill, an operational grist mill, a mill pond, streams, a fish ladder, 23 acres of nature trails, an herb garden, and a welcome center and art gallery containing paintings by both Gilbert Stuart and his daughter Jane Stuart.

 History

 The house on the property was built in 1751, and Gilbert Stuart lived there for six years.
 His father operated the family business in the basement of the house, where a water-powered snuff mill was located.
 He ground dried tobacco leaves into snuff, a fine powder used widely in the colonial era, and his was actually the first such mill in America.
 When Stuart was six years old, his family moved to Newport, Rhode Island.

-The house served as a private residence and a tavern during the 18th century, and the snuff mill and water wheel were lost.
+The house served as a private residence and during the 18th century, and the snuff mill and water wheel were lost.
 In 1930, the building was restored to its colonial state by Norman Isham and was opened to the public as a museum in 1931.
-Many of the house's original wood beams remained intact.
+Many of the house's original wooden walls and beams remained intact.
 It also retained its original four corner fireplaces, one in each room in the house.
 An English snuff mill built in the early 1730s was transported to the property during the restoration, and it is considered faithful in design to the original snuff mill.
-In addition, a new water wheel was built and attached to the side of the house, allowing the mill to operate by water power from Mattatuxet Brook.
+In addition, a new water wheel was built and attached to the side of the house, allowing the mill to operate by water power from Pausacaco Pond (aka Carr Pond).
 An original colonial-era gristmill was built in 1757 and owned by Benjamin Hammond, fitted with a water wheel.
 The mill remained inoperable until 2007, when the waterwheel was reconnected to the mill's operating gears.

 The site was designated a National Historic Landmark in 1965 and was added to the National Register of Historic Places in 1966.

 Museum

-The Gilbert Stuart Birthplace operates guided tours of the birthplace and gristmill Thursday through Monday, and is open from May until mid-October.
+The Gilbert Stuart Birthplace operates both docent-guided and self-guided tours of the birthplace and gristmill, and is open from May until mid-October.
 The house is furnished with original colonial furnishings in every room, though no piece of furniture is original to the house.
 Each room is also fitted with reproductions of Gilbert Stuart's most famous works, including the famous unfinished Athenaeum Portrait of George Washington (which is portrayed on the one-dollar bill), The Skater, Dr. Hunter's Spaniels, John Jay, and Catherine Brass Yates.
-Tours of the museum focus on the operation of the mills, explanation of the fish ladder, talks about the life and artwork of Gilbert Stuart, as well as some descriptions of the colonial furnishings and objects.
+Tours of the museum include the operation of the mills, explanation of the fish ladder, talks about the life and artwork of Gilbert Stuart, as well as some descriptions of the colonial furnishings and objects.